sarukuku/Scripts/README.md

 - Converts all .svg ending files in the current directory to .png files
 - Doesn't delete the .svg files
 - The width is hardcoded in the script (-w 600) but it can be easily changed

+### create_wp_project.sh
+- Creates a WP development environment project structure
+- Pulls in a theme boilerplate
+- Pulls in newest WP version for install
+- Links the theme to a defined git repository